 Science:Let's Find Out by Scholastic (Preschool), Studies Weekly Science by Studies Weekly (Grades K-5), interactive exploratory notebooks (Middle School)

 Social Studies:My Big World with Clifford by Scholastic (Preschool), Studies Weekly (Grades K-4), Catholic Textbook Project (Grades 5-8), Hawaiians of Old by Bess Press (Grade 4), Ua Mau Ke Ea by Native Books (Grade 7)

-Religion:God Made Everything by Loyola Press (Preschool), Stories of God's Love by RCL Benziger (Kindergarten), Faith and Life by Ignatius Press (Grades 1-2), St. Joseph First Communion Catechism (Grade 2), Lessons from the Baltimore Catechism (Grades 3-8)
+Religion:God Made Everything by Loyola Press (Preschool), Stories of God's Love by RCL Benziger (Kindergarten), Faith and Life by Ignatius Press (Grades 1-5), St. Joseph First Communion Catechism (Grade 2), Beginning Theology (Grades 6-8)